Tang Shen: Thank you, sweetie, but I'd rather not keep something Shredder offered. You can help me burn it later.

-- The documentary Touching The Void has a interesting real life subversion where a mountain climber falls into a ice crevasse and is believed to have died by his comrades.
+- The documentary Touching The Void has an interesting real-life subversion where a mountain climber falls into an ice crevasse and is believed to have died by his comrades.
 Turns out that he survives the fall and after crawling back to camp (on a broken leg no less!) is understandably upset to discover that they had burned his trousers in grieving.

 - In The Scarlet Pimpernel, one of the Pimpernel's partners tries to burn a piece of paper with his instructions by holding it to the flame of a candle.
 Unfortunately for him, a sneaky woman that wants to discover the identity of the Pimpernel (and who just happens to unknowingly be the Pimpernel's wife) snatches the paper out of his hands, pretending to believe he was trying to use the smoke of the burning paper to revive her from a dizzy spell.

-- In an episode of Angel, Angel burns the sketches his drew of Darla in a previously unseen incinerator he just happens to own.
-This one also counts as foreshadowing because shortly afterwards he sets Darla and Drusilla alight using some motor oil and a calmly dropped cigarette.
+- Angel burns the sketches he drew of Darla in a previously unseen incinerator he just happens to own.
+This one also counts as foreshadowing because shortly afterward he sets Darla and Drusilla alight using some motor oil and a calmly dropped cigarette.
 They survive.

-- In another episode, Wesley attempts to do this to Lilah Morgan's contract with Wolfram & Hart, but another copy appears in its place.
+- In another episode, Wesley attempts to burn Lilah Morgan's contract with Wolfram & Hart, but another copy appears in its place.

-- Upon discovering that the "promised land" is a nuked wasteland, Laura Roslin burns the Prophecies of Pythia that led them there page by page in Battlestar Galactica.
+- Upon discovering that the "promised land" is a nuked wasteland, Laura Roslin burns the Prophecies of Pythia that led them there page by page.

 - Around the same time, Starbuck burns her own corpse on a pyre.

-- Slightly subverted in LOST, when Kate burns Joanna's passport.
+- Lost inverted the idea when Kate burns Joanna's passport.
 She purposely burns only the picture, so that she can pass herself off as Joanna when they are rescued.
 We get a lingering shot of the picture burning.